disqus/disqus-wordpress/disqus/readme.txt

 * Search our [Knowledge Base](https://help.disqus.com/) for solutions to common troubleshooting questions
 * Check out our support community, [Discuss Disqus](https://disqus.com/home/channel/discussdisqus/), to see if your question has been answered
-* Talk to our Support team at [disqus.com/support](disqus.com/support)
+* Talk to our Support team at [https://disqus.com/support](disqus.com/support)
-* Visit our [Getting Started](https://help.disqus.com/customer/en/portal/articles/1264625-getting-started) page to learn the basics of Disqus
+* Read our [Getting Started](https://help.disqus.com/customer/en/portal/articles/1264625-getting-started) page to learn the basics of Disqus
+* Visit [https://disqus.com/help/wordpress](disqus.com/help/wordpress) for troubleshooting tips.

 == Frequently Asked Questions ==